14gr1010/software/tun/README.md

 To build all executables:
     ./waf

-To run the test (requires a tun interface, see below), run the executable in:
+To run the test (requires a tun0 interface, see below), run the executable in:
     ./build/test
 Some tests are known to fail on low performance setups.

 For the coded tunnels (requires a tun interface, see below) run the executables in either (depending on the setup):
     ./build/apps/singlepath
     ./build/apps/multipath
 The coded tunnel executables require a various command line parameters, and by running the executable without parameters shows the order in which they must be provided.

 Create a TUN interface, in this case we create tun0 with ip 10.0.0.1: